keu/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 ### Additional improvements

 - Upgraded `astronomer-providers` to version `1.8.0`, which includes minor bug fixes and performance enhancements.
 For more information, see the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.8.0/CHANGELOG.rst).
 - Upgraded `openlineage-airflow` to version `0.13.0`, which includes support for Azure Cosmos DB.
-For a list of all changes, see the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).
+For more information, see the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).

 ## Astro Runtime 5.0.7